Small-group health coverage at a glance

 Deciding whether or not to provide small-group coverage for your employees is not a “no-brainer.”
 Here are some factors to look at as you make your decision:

 1. Look at the costs now.

 The first step is getting a realistic picture of how much it would cost, by obtaining a variety of premium quotes for your group.
-The SHOP exchange in your state will be able to help with this, and a local broker will be able to show you even more options, including plans that aren’t available through the exchange.
-The broker will be able to help you work out how much you’d have to pay and how much your employees would pay under various contribution splits.
+A local broker will be able to show you a variety of options and help you work out how much you’d have to pay and how much your employees would pay under various contribution splits.
 From there, ask yourself whether you can afford the coverage.

 2. But also consider future coverage costs.